Our School History

 Hayes Primary School moved to Academy Status.

-In September 2014 HPS formed a Multi Academy Trust and welcomed St Mary Cray Primary School as the first additional school.
-Mrs Brinkley is currently Executive Head for both schools and Mr Niv Vitarana, Head of School at Hayes Primary.
+In September 2014 HPS formed a Multi Academy Trust and Mr Niv Vitarana became Headteacher at Hayes Primary.

-Today the school is still flourishing.
+Today the school continues to flourish.
 It is extremely popular with parents, children and staff and continues to be a key part of the community of Hayes.
-Many changes continue to take place each year as the school develops, such as IT equipment moving directly into classrooms and the library becoming the afterschool “Hub Club” area.
+Changes continue to take place each year to develop the school, such as the building of the Music Hub.

-The Parents’ Association (now the PTA) is still very important too and has raised terrific amounts of money to fund additional facilities to benefit all HPS pupils.
+The Parents’ Association (now the PTA) is still very important too and has raised incrediable amounts of money to fund additional facilities to benefit all HPS pupils.

 Hayes Primary School remains one of the most over-subscribed schools in the Borough.
-Today it has 650 pupils and a staff of 91.
+Today it has approximately 640 pupils.